ShubhamJhasolemn/Tribute-page/README.md

 # Tribute-page
-This is a tribute page who was not only scientist but was also president of India , honorable Late A.P.J.
+This is a tribute page to someone who was not only scientist but was also president of India , honorable Late A.P.J.
 Abdul Kalam sir.